quilaquedi/word-trail/scripts/README.md

 # README

 This directory contains scripts to generate data for the WordTrail app.
+As the scripts are for local use, input validation (e.g. for language codes) is not thorough.

 Source texts are available in the `data` directory.